 Change Proposal Circulars (CPC) will be used to communicate all change management information relating to Change Proposals and related changes to Category 1 and 2 BSC Configurable Items to BSC Parties and Party Agents, in accordance with the process set out in Section 3.1.
 BSCCo publish all CPCs on the BSC Website.

-Parties and their Qualified Agents should nominate individuals within their organisations to register as BSC Change Administrators (BCAs) and Party Agent Change Administrators (PACAs) respectively, to interface with BSCCo on all matters relating to changes to BSC Configurable Items.
-Please see section 3.11 of this procedure for more information on the registration process.

 1.1.7 BSC Baseline Statement

 The BSC Baseline Statement is a list of each BSC Section and BSC Configurable Item, showing: